 From March 2024, we will be no longer be able to issue cheques for claim benefits or accept them for membership premium payments.
 To nominate an alternative payment method, we ask that you visit the mobile app, OMS Portal, or give us a call.

 Do you know which cover is right for you?

-Private Health Insurance Rebate
+Private Health Insurance

-If from 1 July, you claim a higher rebate than you are eligible for on your Navy Health premium, the amount of the wrongly claimed amount will be added as a liability to pay back on your tax return for that year.
+If from 1 July, you claim a higher rebate than you are eligible for on your Navy Health premium, the wrongly claimed amount will be added as a liability to pay back on your tax return for that year.
 If you think you’ll be affected, we recommend you nominate your rebate amount by logging into Online Member Services.

 You can make this change yourself using Online Member Services.

 Alternatively, you can also call us on 1300 306 289 or email email@example.com.

 If you are not currently claiming the rebate, and the new income thresholds now allow you to do so, you can claim this as a premium reduction by completing and submitting a rebate application form.

 If you have any questions about claiming the rebate, or how the new income thresholds apply to you, please don’t hesitate to call us on 1300 306 289.